-"""Module for fetching and loading sample datasets.
+"""Fetch and load sample datasets.

 This module provides functions for fetching and loading sample data used in